Diana-Kapralova/Diffractive_Optics_on_Python/README.md

 ## Abbreviation:

 **FZP** - Fresnel Zone Plate
+**SPP** - Spiral Phase Plate

 ## CAUTION!
 1. Equivalent of function rem() in MATLAB is np.fmod().
 NOT np.remainder() - different behavior with negative numbers.
 For positive everything OK.
+2. Initialize amplitude array as array of complex number.
+If not plotting don't see phase changes in complex form.